jakeqaverch/Engagement-Survey/README.md

 | Caucasian        |                      256 |                   11.82 |                   1.93 |
 | Hispanic         |                       45 |                   10.49 |                   1.98 |
 | Other            |                       20 |                   10.55 |                   1.61 |
+- Women of color tended to have less overall satisfaction
+- Asian women stood out as positive outliers

 ### Work-Life Balance
 | Race             |   Count |   Mean |   Std |